-Course #657 Year 1.0 credit NOTE: This Class fulfills the Art and the Technology credits required for Graduation This class is a great fit for learners who have an interest in, or want to explore the area of graphic design.
-It focuses on real-life application infusing design elements and technology methods.
+1.0 credit NOTE: This Class fulfills the Art and the Technology credits required for Graduation This class is a great fit for learners who want to explore the area of graphic design.
+It focuses on real-life application, infusing design elements and technology methods.
 Learners will design logos, create websites, and develop a visual product portfolio which includes a digital resume that can be applied to any career path.
 There is a balance of independent and group work, as well as use of both traditional and digital art materials.
 The content of this course is infused with basic marketing concepts.
-SURVEY OF ART HISTORY AND CULTURE (Level I)
+SURVEY OF ART HISTORY AND CULTURE (Tier I)

-Course #835 Semester
+Course #835

+Semester

-er .50 credit
+.50 credit

-Learners in this introductory course will be exposed to various types of art, with a focus on how art impacts society and culture, and vice versa.
-Learners will have voice and choice in completing projects, or demonstrations of understanding, for the topics to be learned.
-This course will not meet the Level I requirement to proceed to a Level II course.
+Learners in this introductory course will focus on how art impacts society and culture, and vice versa.
+Learners will have voice and choice in hands-on projects, or demonstrations of understanding through written or presentation modes, for the topics to be learned.

-2D DESIGN (Level II)
+2D DESIGN (Tier II)

 Course #821 Semester .50 credit

-Prerequisite: One Level I Art Class
+Prerequisite: One Tier I Art Class

 Focusing on drawing, painting, collage, and printmaking, this class is the answer for learners who prefer to work two-dimensionally.
 In addition to honing their drawing skills, learners will also focus on creating good compositions.
 For those learners preparing for college, they will have the opportunity to complete 3-4 finished portfolio pieces in this class.
-This course is based on the textbook and work of Betty Edwards' "Drawing on the Right Side of the Brain".
+The course is based on the textbook and work of Betty Edwards' "Drawing on the Right Side of the Brain".
 It makes an interesting connection between the action and science of creativity.
+A perfect course to grow/enhance creative thinking.

-3D DESIGN - Sculpture Building (Level II)
+3D DESIGN (Sculpture Building) (Tier II)

 Course #823 Semester .50 credit

-Prerequisite: One Level I Art Class
+Prerequisite: One Tier I Art Class

 All projects will be sculptural and focus on the use of spatial and visual balance.
 Materials that could be explored are: plaster (additive and subtractive techniques), metal, wood, paper, cardboard, soap blocks, and found objects.
 This is a great class for students who enjoy working with their hands.

-ADVANCED MEDIA AND COMMUNICATIONS (Level II)
+ADVANCED MEDIA AND COMMUNICATIONS (Tier II)